flashlin/Samples/torch-qa/fine-tune/data-user/baccarat-tiger.md

     - Single Tiger Pair: Odds are 4 to 1 if only one hand has a pair on their first two cards.
     - Double Tiger Pair: Odds are 20 to 1 if both hands have a pair on their first two cards.
     - Twin Tiger Pair: Odds are 100 to 1 if both hands' pairs have matching numbers or pictures.

+Q: What are the payouts for Baccarat side bets?
+A:
+* Fortune Six: The bet will be paid if the Banker hand wins with a total of six.
+It pays 20 to 1 if the Banker hand wins with a total of six and it composed of three cards, and 12 to 1 if composed of two cards.
+  - Banker wins with 3 cards totaling 6: 20 to 1.
+  - Banker wins with 2 cards totaling 6: 12 to 1.
+  - All other result: Lose
+* Tiger: Banker wins with a total score of six.
+  - Two Card Tiger: Odds are 12 to 1 when the Banker has two cards.
+  - Three Card Tiger: Odds are 20 to 1 when the Banker has three cards.
+* Big Tiger: Banker wins with a total score of six and exactly three cards.
+Payout Odds: 50 to 1 for a total score of six and exactly three cards.
+* Small Tiger: If the banker wins with a score total of six and has exactly two cards, you win.
+The payout odds for winning with a score total of six and exactly two cards are 22 to 1.
+* Tiger Tie: Tie with a total of six.
+Payout Odds: 35 to 1 for a Tie with a total of six.
+* Tiger Pair: Player's or Banker's first two cards are a pair.
+  Payout Odds:
+    - Single Tiger Pair: Odds are 4 to 1 if only one hand has a pair on their first two cards.
+    - Double Tiger Pair: Odds are 20 to 1 if both hands have a pair on their first two cards.
+    - Twin Tiger Pair: Odds are 100 to 1 if both hands' pairs have matching numbers or pictures.

+Q: How do I win in tiger baccarat?
+A: In Tiger Baccarat, winning involves predicting which hand will have a higher total points value.
+Placing bets on the Tiger or Dragon positions, you win if your chosen hand has a higher point total.

 Q: What are the payout odds if the Banker wins with a score total of 6 and two cards?
 A: If the Banker wins with a score total of 6 and two cards, known as a "Two Card Tiger", the payout odds are 12 to 1.